Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Potential use cases

-The integration of Autoware with cooperative manoeuvreing is considered in~\cite{Asabe2023b}\footnote{Additional details at \myurl{https://tlab-wide.github.io/AutowareV2X/pr-48/design/use-cases/}.}.
+The integration of Autoware with cooperative manoeuvering is considered in~\cite{Asabe2023b}\footnote{Additional details at \myhref{https://tlab-wide.github.io/AutowareV2X/pr-48/design/use-cases/}{tlab-wide.github.io/AutowareV2X}.}.
 However, it fails to consider the deterministic communications requirements or the need for orchestrating the overall deployment in vehicles' \acp{ecu} in a more automated approach.